1993–94 New Jersey Nets season

 The 1993–94 New Jersey Nets season was the Nets' 27th season in the National Basketball Association, and 18th season in East Rutherford, New Jersey.

+Season summary

+Off-season

-After the death of star guard Dražen Petrović in a car accident at the age of 28 on June 7, 1993, the Nets signed free agents Kevin Edwards, Armen Gilliam, and undrafted rookie point guard David Wesley, and acquired Benoit Benjamin from the Los Angeles Lakers during the off-season.
+After the tragic death of Croatian star guard Dražen Petrović in a car accident at the age of 28 on June 7, 1993, the Nets signed free agents Kevin Edwards, Armen Gilliam, and undrafted rookie point guard David Wesley, and acquired Benoit Benjamin from the Los Angeles Lakers during the off-season.

+Regular season

-The Nets got off to a rough start by losing 10 of their first 14 games of the regular season, as Chris Morris only played just 50 games due to knee and thumb injuries.
+With the addition of Edwards, Gilliam and Benjamin, the Nets struggled losing 10 of their first 14 games of the regular season, as Chris Morris only played just 50 games due to knee and thumb injuries.
 In December, the team traded Rumeal Robinson to the Charlotte Hornets in exchange for Johnny Newman.
-However, after holding a 22–24 at the All-Star break, the Nets won 8 of their final 11 games of the season, finishing in third place in the Atlantic Division with a 45–37 record, and earning the seventh seed in the Eastern Conference.
+The Nets played slightly below .500 in winning percentage as the season progressed, and held a 22–24 at the All-Star break.
+The Nets won eight of their final eleven games of the season, and finished in third place in the Atlantic Division with a 45–37 record, earning the seventh seed in the Eastern Conference.

 Derrick Coleman averaged 20.2 points, 11.3 rebounds and 1.8 blocks per game, and was named to the All-NBA Third Team, while Kenny Anderson averaged 18.8 points, 9.6 assists and 1.9 steals per game, and Edwards provided the team with 14.0 points and 1.5 steals per game.
-In addition, Gilliam played a sixth man role off the bench, averaging 11.8 points and 6.1 rebounds per game, while Morris provided with 10.9 points per game, Newman contributed 9.5 points per game off the bench, Benjamin averaged 9.4 points, 6.5 rebounds and 1.2 blocks per game, and rookie power forward P.J.
-Brown provided with 5.7 points and 6.2 rebounds per game.
+In addition, Gilliam played a sixth man role off the bench, averaging 11.8 points and 6.1 rebounds per game, while Morris provided with 10.9 points and 4.6 rebounds per game, Newman contributed 9.5 points per game in 63 games after the trade, Benjamin averaged 9.4 points, 6.5 rebounds and 1.2 blocks per game, rookie power forward P.J.
+Brown contributed 5.7 points and 6.2 rebounds per game, and Jayson Williams provided with 4.6 points and 3.8 rebounds per game.

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Coleman and Anderson were both selected for the 1994 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was the first and only All-Star appearance for both players.
 Meanwhile, Brown was selected for the inaugural NBA Rookie Game, as a member of the Sensations team.
 Gilliam finished in fifth place in Sixth Man of the Year voting, while Newman finished tied in sixth place, and head coach Chuck Daly finished tied in fifth place in Coach of the Year voting.

-However, in the Eastern Conference First Round of the 1994 NBA playoffs, the Nets lost in four games to the New York Knicks.
-The Knicks reached the 1994 NBA Finals, but lost in seven games to the Houston Rockets.
+The Nets finished twelfth in the NBA in home-game attendance, with an attendance of 658,304 at the Brendan Byrne Arena during the regular season.